Personal Leadership A (includes Ed Tech)

 Why This Class

 As a parent, you may be in the habit of helping your student manage most of their day-to-day life.
 Now that they’ve reached high school, you are ready to turn that responsibility over to them.
-This course helps your student make that shift by developing the essential habits of making and keeping commitments and consciously budgeting their time.
+This course helps your student make that shift by developing the essential habits of making and keeping commitments, consciously budgeting their time, and developing tech skills that promote confidence.

 Mentors in this course help students develop a personal mission statement to guide the commitments they make of their time and energy.
 Students submit weekly accountability reports to establish consistent follow-through on their goals and get regular doses of inspiration in class as they read and discuss great books and describe their successes, failures, and lessons learned.